 The DCP wants to see the most vulnerable children in England at the heart of the government’s spending plans.

 Amanda Batten, Chair of the Disabled Children’s Partnership, says: “Services for disabled children have never been perfect.
 But cuts to budgets combined with a 33% increase in the number of disabled children over the last decade means we have reached a critical point – one where we need to decide what kind of country we want to be.
 We’re talking about some of the most vulnerable children in society.

-“And that’s why we’ve partnered with The Sun to launch our Give It Back campaign today, calling on the Chancellor to give back the £434 million missing from vital services that help families care safely for their disabled child.
+“And that’s why we’ve partnered with The Sun to relaunch our Give It Back campaign, calling on the Chancellor to give back the £573 million missing from vital services that help families care safely for their disabled child.